prettier/prettier/CONTRIBUTING.md

 Parameters:

 - `fixtures`: Must be set to `__dirname` or to an object of the shape `{ dirname: __dirname, ... }`.
-The object may have the `snippets` field to specify extra input entries as a string array in addition to the files in the current directory.
+The object may have the `snippets` field to specify an array of extra input entries in addition to the files in the current directory.
 For each input entry (a file or a snippet) `run_spec` configures and runs a number of tests.
-The main check is that for a given input the output should match the snapshot.
+The main check is that for a given input the output should match the snapshot (for snippets, the expected output can also be specified directly).
 [Additional checks](#deeper-testing) are controlled by options and environment variables.
 - `parsers`: A list of parser names.
 The tests verify that the parsers in this list produce the same output.
 If the list includes `typescript`, then `babel-ts` is included implicitly.
 If the list includes `babel`, and the current directory is inside `tests/js`, then `espree` and `meriyah` are included implicitly.
 - `options`: In addition to Prettier's formatting option, can contain the `errors` property to specify that it's expected that the formatting shouldn't be successful and an error should be thrown for all (`entries: true`) or some combinations of input entries and parsers.